South Coastal Georgia

 (1569 - 1684), Cumberland Island

-A Spanish presidio that protected two Franciscan Missions on the island, San Pedro y San Pablo de Poturiba (1595 - 1597) on the northwest end of the island, and San Pedro de Mocama (1587 - 1660 ?) on the southern end of the island, later replaced by San Phelipe de Alave (2) (1670 - 1684) (on the northern end of the island ?), which had moved from the North Newport River area.
+A Spanish presidio that protected two Franciscan missions on the island; San Pedro y San Pablo de Poturiba (1595 - 1597) on the northwest end of the island, and San Pedro de Mocama (1587 - 1660 ?) on the southern end of the island at Dungeness Wharf, later replaced by San Phelipe de Alave (2) (1670 - 1684) (on the northern end of the island ?), which was relocated from the North Newport River area.
 Raided by French and English pirates in 1683.
 Attacked and destroyed by South Carolina forces in 1684.
 Abandoned for Amelia Island, FL.

 Fort St. Andrew